How your donation helps

 While we are a national charity, all of our services are managed and delivered on a community-led basis by local people.

-Most of the face-to-face support we offer is delivered by our 1,600 professionally-trained volunteers, who help victims and witnesses, as well as their families and friends, to overcome the devastating impact of crime.
+Most of the face-to-face support we offer is delivered by our professionally-trained volunteers.
+They help victims and witnesses, as well as their families and friends, to move forward from the devastating impact of crime.

 People we’ve helped

-To find out more about how you can help support our work, email us at email@example.com.
+To find out more about how you can help support our work, email the fundraising team.